torbensko/HAL/README.txt

 --- INTRO ---

 HAL (Handycam and Leaning) is a head tracking technique for first-person shooter games.
-The technique has two purposes: it allow the user to lean around corners using their head movements and it add a shake to the camera to make the game feel more realistic.
+The technique has two purposes: it allows the user to lean around corners using their head movements and it adds a shake to the camera in order to make the game feel more realistic.
 For more details on how it works, please refer to the comments in the source code.

 --- LEGAL STUFF ---